mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 > -- M. Lehman, *The Law of Continuing Change*

-In the terminology of Lehman, the "e" in *e-type* stands for *embedded*.
-- an e-type system is *embedded* in the real world
-- since the world changes, the system must change too.
+In the terminology of Lehman, the "e" in *e-type* stands for *embedded* in the real world.
+Since the world changes, the system must change too.

 There are actually two parts of the "world" where changes can impact a given software system.
 The context of use and the technical context.